Raspberries and their benefits

 - stomatitis;

-Fresh raspberries can help with intoxication, it speeds up the sobering process.
-The copper in the berry works as an antidepressant, so it can be used to raise mood and get out of depression and nervous tension.
-Due to the large amount of various vitamins, raspberries help to keep the skin toned, giving it a healthy look and tone.
+Fresh raspberries can help with intoxication; they speed up the sobering up process.
+The copper in the berry works as an antidepressant, so it can be used to lift your mood and overcome depression and nervous tension.
+Due to a large number of different vitamins, raspberries help keep the skin toned, giving it a healthy look and tone.

 Raspberry berries are known in different areas of medicine: folk, oriental.
-It is believed that raspberries are popularly consumed when the prostate gland grows, thereby helping it to shrink in size.
-In the East, berries are added in the manufacture of various pills and fees, while it helps to get rid of infertility and improve potency in men.
+It is believed that raspberries are popularly consumed when the prostate gland is enlarged, thereby helping it decrease in size.
+In the East, berries are added in the manufacture of various tablets and mixtures, while it helps to get rid of infertility and improve potency in men.

 Raspberries tolerate heat treatment and freezing very well without losing their beneficial qualities.
-That is why diaphoretic tea is brewed with it for colds, raspberry jam is added to tea.
-Not only berries are used, but also leaves from a bush.
-A decoction is made from it, which helps with diarrhea and bleeding when consumed internally, and for external use it is suitable for gargling the throat and mouth with inflammation.
+That is why diaphoretic tea is brewed with it for colds, and raspberry jam is added to the tea.
+Not only berries are used, but also leaves from the bush.
+A decoction is made from it, which helps with diarrhea and bleeding when consumed orally, and for external use it is suitable for gargling and mouth inflammation.

-Raspberries are low in calories and 85% water, so they can be consumed by those who sit on diets or wants to quickly lose a couple of extra pounds.
-At the same time, it removes salts of heavy metals, restoring metabolism.
+Raspberries are low in calories and consist of 85% water, so they can be consumed by those who sit on diets or wants to quickly lose a couple of extra pounds.
+At the same time, it removes heavy metal salts, restoring metabolism.

-Raspberry also demonstrates its beneficial qualities in cosmetic procedures and products.
+Raspberries also demonstrate their beneficial qualities in cosmetic procedures and products.
 It is added to various creams, masks, scrubs, shampoos, lip balms, toothpaste.
-Essential oil is used for aroma sessions, add while taking a bath or in relaxing hand and foot baths.
-In beauty salons, raspberries can be added to a peeling mixture for a delicious scent, scrubbing and toning effect.
+Essential oil is used for aromatic sessions, added when taking a bath or in relaxing hand and foot baths.
+In beauty salons, raspberries can be added to the peeling mixture for a delicious aroma, scrubbing and toning effect.

-In the culinary industry, raspberries are also in demand: they make compotes, jam, make jelly, decorate pies and cakes, prepare stuffing from it in pies, pastries, pies, dumplings.
-It can also be added to natural yoghurts, cottage cheese, kefir, milkshakes, ice cream, waffles, light desserts.
+Raspberries are also in demand in the culinary industry: compotes, jams are made from them, jelly, decorate pies and cakes, prepare the filling for pies, pastries, pies, dumplings.
+It can also be added to natural yogurts, cottage cheese, kefir, milkshakes, ice cream, waffles, light desserts.

-Berries should not be overused, you can get an unpleasant allergic reaction: itching, redness, irritation.
-Those who are allergic to this berry or essential oils should also refrain from adding raspberries to their diet.
+Berries should not be overused; you can get an unpleasant allergic reaction: itching, redness, irritation.
+Those who are allergic to this berry or to essential oils should also refrain from adding raspberries to their diet.

 For peptic ulcers, gastritis, urolithiasis, kidney disease, gout, asthma, raspberries are not recommended.
-Do not overeat the berry for future mothers, in order to avoid an allergic reaction in a woman or a baby.
+Expectant mothers should not overeat the berries to avoid an allergic reaction in the woman or baby.
 The berry is harmful to those who take medications that affect blood clotting.

 Raspberry contraindication

-Berries are contraindicated for those who suffer from allergies, young children, people with diabetes.
+Berries are contraindicated for those who suffer from allergies, small children, and people with diabetes.
 In children, raspberries can cause diarrhea and allergies.
-Deciduous infusion or decoction should not be taken by women in position, it can cause contraction of the uterus.
+Leaf infusion or decoction should not be taken by pregnant women; it can cause uterine contractions.

 Raspberries during pregnancy

-The question of whether raspberries can be used in pregnancy is controversial.
+The question of whether raspberries can be taken into pregnancy raises controversial answers.
 Of course, raspberries are very healthy.
-During pregnancy and colds at this time, medications are not recommended, therefore jam or a fresh berry will be very useful, so as not to harm either mom or the unborn baby.
-There is a lot of fiber in the berry, it is she who helps to avoid constipation and to establish normal digestion.
+During pregnancy and colds, medications are not recommended at this time, so jam or fresh berries will be very useful, so as not to harm either the mother or the unborn baby.
+The berry contains a lot of fiber, which helps avoid constipation and normalize digestion.

 Folic acid and protein help with cell development and fetal formation.
-Calcium contained in berries is also necessary during pregnancy for teeth, bones and nails, at the same time it removes swelling.
+The calcium contained in the berries is also necessary during pregnancy for teeth, bones and nails, and at the same time it removes swelling.
 Raspberries can prevent toxicosis.
-For all its pros and cons, there is a small clarification: the berry does not need to be overused.
+With all its advantages and positive aspects, there is a small clarification: the berry should not be abused.
 The most optimal amount per day is no more than three large spoons of berries or two spoons of jam.
-Also, it should not be used with the contraindications that were described above, during contractions and immediately before childbirth.
+Also, it should not be used for the contraindications described above, during contractions and immediately before childbirth.

-For the smallest ones, it is strictly not recommended to give fresh, and processed berries.
+It is strictly not recommended to give fresh or processed berries to the youngest children.
 Due to its bright shade, it can cause red spots, itching and allergies in a child.
-The ideal age for introducing raspberries into the diet is from 10 months to a year, depending on the feeding of the child.
-It is better to start with half a berry during the morning feeding.
-In this case, during the day, it is necessary to observe the child for the manifestation or absence of the body's reaction.
+The ideal age for introducing raspberries into the diet is from 10 months to one year, depending on the feeding of the child.
+It's better to start with half a berry during your morning feeding.
+At the same time, during the day it is necessary to monitor the child for the manifestation or lack of reaction of the body.

-If everything has been mastered perfectly, then you can increase the dose to 50-90 g per day.
-You can give it fresh, jam, add to cereals, desserts, yoghurts, tea.
+If everything is assimilated perfectly, then you can increase the dose to 50-90 g per day.
+You can give it fresh, jam, or add it to cereals, desserts, yoghurts, and tea.

-If an allergy to a berry still manifests itself, then it is best to wait with the introduction of this product up to 2-3 years.
-Naturally, the berries must be clean, of good quality, ripe, and best harvested from their own garden.
+If an allergy to the berry does appear, then it is best to wait until 2-3 years to introduce this product.
+Naturally, the berries must be clean, of good quality, ripe, best picked from your own garden.
 Raspberries should be dry, not crushed, without mold, with a pleasant taste and aroma.